Extrajudicial killings and enforced disappearances in Bangladesh: Amaan Azmi, Mir Ahmad and Hummam Chowdhury

 In August 2016, sons of three opposition leaders were picked up by Bangladesh security forces and were taken to unknown places.
 The victims were a former brigadier-general of the Bangladesh Army Abdullahil Amaan Azmi, son of Ghulam Azam; Hummam Quader Chowdhury, son of Salauddin Quader Chowdhury; and Mir Ahmad Bin Quasem, son of Mir Quasem Ali.
 Amaan Azmi was forcedly picked up from his residence in front of his family members.
 In all three cases, there were multiple witnesses, but the state police denied their involvements in the abductions.
 Later, the United Nations expressed concern over the abductions of three men, and urged the Sheikh Hasina's government to check the increasing number of cases of forced disappearances in the country.
 Hummam Quader Chowdhury returned home in March 2017 and reported that he could not "remember" who detained him.
-As of present, there is no news of the whereabouts two other men, Amaan Azmi and Mir Ahmad.
+In August 2024, Amaan Azmi and Mir Ahmad were released from Aynaghor after the fall of Sheikh Hasina´s regime.